She Loves Biscotti

 Repeat with the other three sections.

-Once this process is complete, you will create 16 equal strips of dough.
+Once complete, you will create 16 equal strips of dough.

 Twisting the strips of dough